fengzhangcs/FinePar/README.md

 Feng Zhang, Jidong Zhai and Wenguang Chen are with the Department of Computer Science and Technology, Tsinghua University, Beijing, 100084, China.

-Bo Wu is with EECS, Colorado School of Mines, 1610 Illinois Street, Golden, CO 80401, USA.
+Bo Wu is with Computer Science Division, Colorado School of Mines, 1610 Illinois Street, Golden, CO 80401, USA.

 Bingsheng He is with the School of Computing, National University of Singapore, 119077, Singapore.